 In the event that we use personal data for the purposes of automated decision-making and those decisions have a legal (or similarly significant effect) on you, you have the right to challenge to such decisions under GDPR, requesting human intervention, expressing their own point of view, and obtaining an explanation of the decision from us.

-The right described in section 14.1 does not apply in the following circumstances:
+The right described in the previous paragraph does not apply in the following circumstances:

 - The decision is necessary for the entry into, or performance of, a contract between the you and us;